Frustrated at the number of different substrates available for your ball python?

 - This mulch can be used right out of the bag and it doesn’t produce any dust – it keeps your snake’s enclosure, and the surrounding environment, clean.

-- The bag will provide you with two or more bedding changes if your enclosure has a 55-gallon capacity, so it will go a long way.
+- The bag will provide you with twelve or more bedding changes if your enclosure has a 55-gallon capacity, so it will go a long way.

 - Some people have concerns that cypress mulch is not good for the planet.
 This is because of the environmental impact of growing and harvesting cypress trees.